BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

 3. Run the `avengers_assemble.` predicate to start the program.
 4. Follow the on-screen prompts to answer the questions.

-## Program Structure

-The program consists of several parts:

-- `avengers_assemble`: The main predicate that runs the program.
-- `try_all_possibilities`: Tries all possibilities to identify the character.
-- `user_says`, `get_yes_or_no`, `interpret`: Predicates to handle user input and store answers.
-- `intro`: Displays an introduction message.
-- `may_be`: A set of predicates that describe different Marvel characters.
-- `ask_question`: Displays the question for the user.
-- `explain`: Displays the final result based on user input.

 ## Example

 ```plaintext